think-cell/think-cell-library/README.md

 * `/std:c++latest`
 * `/permissive`

-Unfortuately this is the only supported Visual C++ version, all later ones have too many code generation bugs...
+Unfortunately this is the only supported Visual C++ version, all later ones have too many code generation bugs...

 ##### clang Apple LLVM 10.0.0 (Xcode 10.0) or later
 * `-std=c++17`